-Are you in need of some lawn advice?
+Are you in need of some advice on growing and maintaining a healthy lawn?
 It’s that time of year when we all become a little obsessed about our lawns.

 The grass in our yards is predominantly made up of just a few species.
 In four-season climates, we mainly use Kentucky bluegrass, fescues and a rye-grass blend.
-Each type of grass has characteristics that influence how it grows, what it needs and what it likes to feed on it.
+Each type of grass has characteristics that influence how it grows, what it needs and what it likes to feed on.

 You can’t compare the grass we grow to that grown in hot climates such as Florida or the Caribbean.
 It grows differently and also looks very different.